vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 To fix this, set the default key provider to what you prefer, and then re-encrypt/shallow rekey the VM.
 You will not need to power the VM off to do this.

 ### How does VM Encryption work with snapshots?
-Snapshots of encrypted VMs are also encrypted using the same keys as the parent VM.
-This ensures data protection is maintained throughout the snapshot chain..
+Snapshots of encrypted VMs are encrypted with the same keys as the parent VM, so the entire snapshot chain stays encrypted.

 ### What are the storage requirements for encrypted VMs?
 When running, encrypted VMs require the same amount of storage as non-encrypted VMs.
 Encryption does not increase storage consumption.
 However, the initial encryption process will require a full copy of the VMDK files while the data is being encrypted.